gadge/pres/packages-blessed/blessed-classic/README.md

 ```

 This tells blessed to create a box, perfectly centered __relative to its
-parent__, 50% as wide and 50% as tall as its parent.
+parent__, 50% as wide and 50% as tall as its sup.

 Percentages can also have offsets applied to them: